ZojaSavkovic/memoriesandrecipes/_posts/2017-06-18-en-turmeric-latte.markdown

 ![Pana Chocolate Goldie]({{ site.baseurl }}/assets/2017-06-18-panaChocolateTurmericLatte.jpg)

-It’s basically a turmeric chai latte, a common drink originating in India, which is only recently popping up in western hipster culture.
+It’s basically a turmeric chai latte, a drink apparently originating in India, which is only recently popping up in western hipster culture.
 This one is an A+.
 I sit sipping wondering how I had not come across it before.
 It has definitely made it onto my list of hot drink options.